Inspired by Disney & Pixar's Soul featuring Jamie Foxx as Joe Gardner

-You invest a lot of time in finding the right pair of eyeglasses.
+You invest a lot of time in finding the right pair of glasses.
 You look for the right frame shape, in a pattern or color that perfectly expresses you.
 You patiently wait for the lenses to be fitted and for that call telling you that your new eyeglasses are ready for pick up.

 Don't you want to do everything you can to make these glasses last as long as possible?